 Our programs measured in credit-hours, leading to a certificate or diploma consist of 24 to 41.5 semester-credits.
-The some of the Beauty programs are measured in "clock-hours" and consist of 900 to 1350 hours.

 In credit-hour programs, if the student maintains an academic load of 12 credits or more per semester, the requirements for a certificate or diploma credential of a 24 to 27.5 credits program could be completed in two semesters, 30 to 36 weeks or about 8 to 9 months in a calendar year.
-The requirements for a diploma or certificate program of 36 credits could be completed in three terms (3) terms, 45 to 48 weeks or approximately one calendar year (1.5 academic years).
+The requirements for a diploma or certificate program of 36 to 41.5 credits could be completed in three terms (3) terms, 45 to 48 weeks or approximately one calendar year (1.5 academic years).